yandaisy/p8105_finalproject/proposal.md

 understand the implications of policy change in the country with respect to reproductive rights.

-Our period of interest is from 2016 to 2020.
-We will be assessing trends in abortion rates leading up to the COVID-19 pandemic, where several abortion clinics closed and people were inclined to stay at home, underestimating the demand for abortions from 2020 and onwards.
+Our period of interest is from 2017 to 2020.
+We will be assessing trends in abortion rates leading up to the COVID-19 pandemic, where several abortion clinics closed and people were encouraged to stay at home, underestimating the demand for abortions from 2020 and onwards.

-Our areas of interest are New York and Georgia.
+Our areas of interest are New York and Mississippi.
 Both states have significantly different political alignments and subsequently different policies and trends relating to abortion access and number of abortions.

+### Potential Research Questions

+- Has abortion rate changed over time (2017 to 2020)?
+- What does the distribution of abortion rates among counties within New York and Mississippi look like?
+- Do abortion rates differ between New York and Mississippi, accounting for age, race/ethnicity, abortion method, and insurance plan?

 ### Intended Final Products